Stock market today: Asian stocks mostly rise, driven by Wall Street bull market - ExBulletin

 In Thursday trading, the S&P 500 rose 26.41 points to 4,293.93.
 The Dow gained 0.5% to 33,833.61 and the Nasdaq rose 1% to 13,238.52.

-Declaring the end of a bear market may seem arbitrary, and different market watchers use different definitions, but it offers a useful marker for investors.
+Declare the end of a bear market may seem arbitrary and different market observers use different definitions, but it offers a useful marker for investors.
 It’s also a reminder that investors who can weather downturns have almost always recouped all of their losses in S&P 500 index funds.

-Last year was more painful for investors as stocks and bonds lost money, he said, something that hadn’t happened in decades.
+Last year was more painful for investors as stocks and bonds lost money, he said, something that hasn’t happened in decades.

-“At the end of the day, the economy has been very resilient,” said Anthony Saglimbene, chief market strategist at Ameriprise Financial.
-“Although it’s too early to know for sure, stocks seem to be doing what they normally do when all the negativity has been discounted in the stock market: they’re starting to rise in anticipation of better days ahead.”
+Bottom line, the economy has been very resilient, said Anthony Saglimbene, chief market strategist at Ameriprise Financial.
+“Although it’s too early to know for sure, stocks seem to be doing what they normally do when all the negativity has been discounted in the stock market: they’re starting to rise in anticipation of better days ahead.

 So far, the economy has avoided a recession due to a remarkably strong labor market and consumer spending.
 Hopes are also rising that the Fed may soon stop raising interest rates.

-Traders generally expect the Fed to hold rates steady next week, which would mark the first meeting where it hasn’t raised rates in over a year.
-Although he may raise rates once more in July, the hope on Wall Street is that he won’t go beyond that.
+Traders generally expect the Fed to hold rates steady next week, which would mark the first meeting where he hasn’t raised rates in over a year.
+Although it may raise rates once more in July, Wall Street’s hope is that it won’t go beyond that.
 Inflation has been falling since its peak last summer.

 The challenges remain.
-A report this week showed the highest number of American workers applying for unemployment benefits last week since October 2021.
+A report this week showed the highest number of American workers applied for unemployment benefits last week since October 2021.

 After the jobless data hit the market, Treasury yields gave up gains from earlier in the morning.
 The 10-year Treasury yield fell to 3.71% from 3.78% on Wednesday evening.
 The two-year yield, which moves more in line with Fed expectations, fell to 4.53% from 4.55%.